kgulzina/CC-Research/README.md

 ## Backlog
-- Write a function to assess the runtime of optim()
+- Write a function to assess the runtime of optim() ~ benchmark